graphistry/graphistry-helm/charts/values-overrides/examples/cluster/README.md

   --namespace graphistry1 --create-namespace
 ```

-And here is how the `follower` instance can be redeployed for GKE:
+And here is how the `follower` instance can be redeployed for `GKE`:
 ```bash
 helm upgrade -i g-chart ./charts/graphistry-helm \
   --values ./charts/values-overrides/examples/gke/default_gke_values.yaml \